Georgetown Visitation Monastery: Opening of the school

-Mother Catharine Rigden broke ground for the chapel, the symbolic window of which was given by a lady in South Carolina.
+Catharine Rigden broke ground for the chapel, the symbolic window of which was given by a lady in South Carolina.
 This was the first chapel of the Sacred Heart in the United States.
-In 1819 the first prospectus was issued over the signatures of Mrs. Henrietta Brent, Mrs. Jerusha Barber, and Father Joseph de Cloriviere; in 1823 a new academy was built, and in 1829 three European sisters arrived.
+In 1819 the first prospectus was issued over the signatures of Henrietta Brent, Jerusha Barber, and Joseph de Cloriviere; in 1823 a new academy was built, and in 1829 three European sisters arrived.

 After Teresa Lalor

-On 9 September 1846, Mother Teresa Lalor died, having seen her daughters established at Kaskaskia, Mobile, St. Louis, Baltimore, and Brooklyn.
+On 9 September 1846, Teresa Lalor died, having seen her daughters established at Kaskaskia, Mobile, St. Louis, Baltimore, and Brooklyn.
 In 1872-3 a new academy building was erected, and in 1899–1900, after a fire, this was enlarged.

-Archbishop Neale, Father Joseph de Cloriviere, Mother Teresa, Sister Joanna, Juana Maria de Iturbide, ex-Princess of Mexico; and the thirty original sisters are laid in the crypt of the chapel and buried in the walls of its foundations.
+Archbishop Neale, Joseph de Cloriviere, Lalor, Sister Joanna, Juana Maria de Iturbide, ex-Princess of Mexico; and the thirty original sisters are laid in the crypt of the chapel and buried in the walls of its foundations.

-At Gen. Winfield Scott's request the academy was exempted from seizure for hospital purposes during the American Civil War.
-His daughter Virginia (Sister May Emmanuel), who was a Visitation nun, is buried in the cemetery.
+At Winfield Scott's request the academy was exempted from seizure for hospital purposes during the American Civil War.
+His daughter Virginia (May Emmanuel), who was a Visitation nun, is buried in the cemetery.

+Slavery

+During the 19th century, the sisters owned some 121 African Americans as slaves.